NotNexx/ImageHosts/README.md

 - The user interface of Nest.rip is striking with its visually appealing design, featuring a dark color scheme that is not only aesthetically pleasing but also easy on the eyes.
 The thoughtful design contributes to a pleasant user experience.
 With a rating of 10/10, I express my complete satisfaction with the user interface, which is both visually appealing and user-friendly.

     [Dashboard - Home](https://nexx.gg/8bee86f.png) [Dashboard - Files](https://nexx.gg/3e21737.png) [Dashboard - Settings](https://nexx.gg/a31f348.png) [Dashboard - Paste](https://nexx.gg/489721c.png)

+    PS: I think they got stuck in the christmas season xD

     For more just create an account :)

 ### Speed